-Perhaps one key can be found in this year’s Native Breastfeeding Week effort, which identified a focus of being “Strong.
+Perhaps one key can be found in this year’s Native Breastfeeding Week (now called Indigenous Milk Medicine Week) effort, which identified a focus of being “Strong.
 Resilient.
 Latched.”
 The slogan celebrates strong tribal customs, community support, being resilient despite current and past challenges, and valuing breastfeeding as a tradition and pathway to better health for mothers, children, and future generations.

 For more information on health issues common among Native Americans, see here.

 Want to know more about how tribal leaders are addressing COVID-19?
 Check out this webinar from US News & World Report.

 What has your experience been, caring for Native American mothers and babies?
 Tell us in the comments below!